 Brown is my favorite color to pair with navy.
-You instantly evolve into a classic sophisticate: you’re effortlessly put together but ready to go.
+It gives you that vintage feel you always wanted.
+You can thank queen Jackie O for this one!
+Wearing navy blue and brown instantly transforms you into a classic sophisticate: you’re effortlessly put together but ready to go.
 I love a strappy brown closed-toe shoe (like my favorites from Hereu), a chunky clog (imagine them paired with that slip dress), or a dainty mule for dressy-but-not-black-tie occasions.

 I love tan because a light color shoe is a bit daintier, less clunky than a darker one.
+It says business casual but also fun girl who is down for anything, except getting dirty!
 When thinking of a navy suit, I immediately thought of pairing it with lace-up sandals as a barely-there footwear choice.
 However, another option is a cool slide, and I personally love these mesh ones from SheKudo.

 Keeping it in the same color family, I like the idea of pairing navy with a lighter shade of blue.
-It makes the navy warmer-weather appropriate.
+It makes the navy warmer-weather appropriate and if you style it right, you won't look like a member of the Blue Man Group.
 Try a flat like these mary janes or satin slides for a weekend brunch.
 These would specifically be very cool if your navy suit happens to be a shorts suit.

 White or Cream

 White is a no-brainer when you’re styling navy.
+And who says you can't wear white all year?
 I love the idea of pairing a navy dress with everyday white classic Converse sneakers.
 White shoes also are perfect to wear all the way through summer.
+Whether you're going for a long walk, boat ride or just hanging out, white and blue gives you that classic summer vibe even if it's the dead of winter.

 To really add some volume, wear navy with its complementary shade, orange.
 Orange can also be really neutral when the style is a flat, lightweight one.
+For all my New York Mets fans out there, this is also some inspiration for what to wear to the next big game.
 The orange Adidas shoe would be really great with that slip dress.
 The closed-toe styles?
 Have them be the star of the show paired with navy shorts and a matching navy tee.

 The cheeriest color of them all: yellow.
 If you’re going to wear yellow, go all the way and choose a more saturated hue.
 I love the idea of dressing up a suit with those satin yellow heels or pairing some everyday navy shorts or dress with the Zou Xou mary janes (which happen to be extremely comfortable).